Author Archives: Roofing SEO Webmasters

 • Use Keywords: Like in searches, keywords matter in social posts and boost visibility and reactions.

-• Include Links: Along with your post, include calls to action and links back to your roofing site for ultimate results.
+• Include Links: For ultimate results, include calls to action and links back to your roofing site along with your post.

 Using Video and Images in Your Posts Helps Boost Post Engagement and Response